 Fiber is helpful for both dogs and humans.
 If your dog is having digestive trouble such as diarrhea, or constipation, consider whether to feed your dog bananas.

-The fiber in bananas helps fix digestive problems in your dog and make your dog healthy.
+The fiber helps fix digestive problems in your dog and make your dog healthy.